How to Install Chkrootkit on Ubuntu 24.04, 22.04, or 20.04

 • Minimal Resource Requirements: Can run on various systems without impacting performance.

-• Flexible Deployment Options: Capable of running from external media for analyzing compromised systems.
+• Flexible Deployment Options: Can run from external media to analyze compromised systems.

 • Detailed Reporting: Offers insights into detected threats and system vulnerabilities.